 Making accurate estimates and assumptions is particularly difficult in the oil and natural gas industry given the challenges resulting from volatility in oil and natural gas prices.
 For instance, in 2020, the effects of COVID-19, and actions by OPEC members and other exporting nations on the supply and demand in global oil and natural gas markets, resulted in significant negative pricing pressure in the first half of 2020, followed by a recovery in pricing and an increase in demand in the second half of 2020 and into 2021.
+However, the COVID-19 Delta variant emerged in March 2021 and became highly transmissible in July 2021, which contributed to additional pricing volatility during the third quarter of 2021.
 Many companies in the oil and natural gas industry, including Diamondback, changed their business plans in response to changing market conditions.
 Such circumstances generally increase the uncertainty in the Partnership's accounting estimates, particularly those involving financial forecasts.